Sriharsha6902/GANs-Based-approach-for-improving-medical-images-classification/README.md

 1. Clone the repository: `git clone https://github.com/Sriharsha6902/GANs-Based-approach-for-improving-medical-images-classification.git`
 2. Navigate to the project directory
 3. Install dependencies: `pip install -r requirements.txt`
-4. Execute the notebook to preprocess data, train the GAN, and train the classification model.
+4. Execute the notebook to preprocess data, train the ACGAN, and train the classification model.

 ## Conclusion